cbarkinozer/Spring/Documentation/1_ Spring.md

 }
 ```
 3. **Property-based injection**
-We can also inject dependencies using fields or properties of a class.
+We can also inject dependencies into a class by using its fields or properties.
-To do so, we can simply use the @Autowired annotation over the field:
+To do so, simply apply the @Autowired annotation to the field:

 ```java
 @Component